Arsalan-Javed/ArsalanJaved-TechnicalChallenge/README.md

 to install all it's dependencies.

-Run following command to genrate new ORM client.
+Run following command (Optional in case of related error) to genrate new ORM client.
 ### `npx prisma generate`

 After completion the installation, you can run: